mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 | **Description** | deploys legacy measurements according to the random selection of measurement types[^2], to deploy all selected measurements use `"all"` as value, to deploys all measurements in-service, except for those individually defined use `"complete"` |

 !!! note "Set"
-    If `runpf = 0`, the function keeps sets as in the input DATA and changes only the sets that are called using keywords.
+    If `runflow = 0`, the function keeps sets as in the input DATA and changes only the sets that are called using keywords.
 For example, if the keywords `pmuset` and `legacyset` are omitted, the function will retain the measurement set as in the input DATA, which allows the same measurement set, while changing the measurement variances.

-    If `runpf = 1`, the function starts with all the measurement sets marked as out-service.
+    If `runflow = 1`, the function starts with all the measurement sets marked as out-service.

     Further, the function accept any subset of phasor[^1] or legacy[^2] measurements, and consequently, it is not necessary to define attributes for all measurements.
     ```julia-repl